National Emergency 1975

 The emergency was declared in 1975 by the government of Indira Gandhi and was in effect for 21 months.
 The reasons for the declaration were cited as risks to national security and poor economic conditions.
 "A renowned historian Coomi Kapoor observed, considering it as a black chapter," The number of those in Indira Gandhi's prisons during the Emergency far exceeded the total number imprisoned during the Quit India Movement of 1942."

-On January 2, 1975, the Minister of Railways, L.N.
-Mishra was blown up by a bomb planted on a platform in Samistipur, where he was attending a function.
-It was alleged that trade unionists loyal to George Fernandes were involved.
-On February 15, in New Delhi, JP addressed government employees and urged the Army and the police not to follow "illegal" orders.
-Morarji Desai started a "fast to death" in Gujarat on March 11, demanding the dismissal of the state government and new elections.
-The 79-year-old Gandhian leader worked on this pressure strategy and Mrs. Gandhi decided to dissolve the Assembly and hold fresh elections in June.
-The elections were held where the five-party alliance of JP and Morarji Desai defeated the Congress badly.
+On February 15, 1975, JP addressed government employees and urged the Army and police not to follow "illegal" orders.
+Morarji Desai began a "fast to death" on March 11, in Gujarat, demanding the dismissal of the state government and new elections.
+Under pressure, Mrs Gandhi dissolved the Assembly and held fresh elections in June.
+The five-party alliance of JP and Morarji Desai defeated Congress badly.

 MAIN REASONS FOR THE EMERGENCY: